froggomad/froggomad/README.md

 ## 👀 Hello there 👋

-#### I'm just a lifelong PC enthusiast who now loves his Macbook Pro.
+#### I'm just a lifelong PC enthusiast who now loves his Mac.
 A former Technician and Network Admin turned Developer.
 Teacher at heart

 🗣
 - Swift